 Making your own CBD oil gives you total control over the ratios and quality of the final product.

-Very likely, price is a top concern, considering most bottles cost at least $50 if not much more.
+For many patients, price is a top concern, considering most bottles cost at least $50, if not much more.
 As most CBD dosing regimes are daily, this can become expensive month after month.
-You aren’t the only one wondering how to make CBD oil at home as a way to make your medicine more affordable.
+Many wonder how to make CBD oil at home as a way to make cannabis medicine more affordable.

 According to Business Wire, the CBD consumer market is set to reach $1.8 billion by 2022.
 With more people trying CBD for the medicinal value, more producers are betting on CBD as a profitable product.
 The demand for CBD is exploding, and the market cannot keep up.

 CBD is expensive these days because of this frenzy of demand and market predictions.
 The current supply is not entirely meeting demand.
 Although supply and demand will eventually even out, today, it means a basic bottle of CBD oil runs for well over $50 a bottle.
-Higher potencies and better quality products can sometimes be astronomical.
+Higher potencies and better quality products can rise from there.

 Although this price tag is often much more affordable than pharmaceuticals, it doesn’t necessarily make it an easy investment for patients.
+Cannabis is also not covered by most drug plans.
 Spending $50 to $200 a month on cannabidiol (CBD) oils is a significant cost burden for many.

 The financial burden is why patients have begun making CBD oil at home.
 Pure flower is much more affordable than processed CBD oil.
 Patients can make CBD oil at home, with no experience and no additional kitchen equipment.

 If you have made other cannabis infusions at home, like cannabutter or cannabis olive oil, home-made CBD oil is very similar.
-You can geek out with technical cannabis-kitchen gadgets (like the Ardent Decarboxlyator, or the tCheck potency tester), but these are not required.
+You can geek out with technical cannabis-kitchen gadgets, but these are not required.
 A large pot, a piece of cheesecloth, and a stovetop are the only requirements.

 As with cannabis edibles and infusions, cannabidiol oil starts with a proper decarbing session.